artursvonda/neo-blessed/README.md

+## Looking for maintainers

+In order to not repeat the mistakes with blessed or neo-blessed, looking for maintainers to make sure there are enough people to handle the reported issues.

-# neo-blessed
+# post-blessed

-A fork of the original blessed with bug fixes and maintenance.
+A fork of the forked neo-blessed with up-to-date dependencies.

 A curses-like library with a high level terminal interface API for node.js.